ysig/ysig.github.io/_posts/texts/2020-11-10-math_is_cheap.md

 I adore math and I have no problem with it as a practice and I also encourage it.
 Everything can basically thought as math.
 All of logic even basic argumentation.
-It is certainly what makes a language of consistent and what secularizes a practice from intuitive subjectivisms, providing a clear projection of their structure.
+It is certainly what makes a language consistent and what secularizes a practice from intuitive subjectivisms, providing the means to knowledge.
 But the position of math in relation with Computer Science, has been for a big period a hierarchical one.
 Math says:
 "Without us you would be nothing".